-This program is designed to intentionally match young girls with a husband and wife mentor team or a female mentor based on their specific needs.
+This program is designed to intentionally match youth with a caring and involved same sex mentor based on their specific needs.
 Allowing children to see beyond their single parent circumstances can positively affect their well-being.

 The father in the family is the foundation of the family system.
 The father can be compared to the sun, Without the sun as our stable body in the solar system we would experience an immediate crisis.
 We should look at the father’s position in the same way.
 The father provides stability and order.
 When one is absent we experience tragedy.
 We are living that crisis now.